arachnetech/homebridge-mqttthing/README.md

 ### MQTT Topics

+MQTT Topics are configured within a `topics` object.
+Most topics are optional (including all of the topics described in this section).

-`getName` - Topic that may be published to send HomeKit the name of the accessory (optional)
+`getName` - Topic that may be published to send HomeKit the name of the accessory (optional).
+HomeKit doesn't show name changes dynamically, so it's generally simpler just to configure the name with `name`.

 `getOnline` - Topic that may be published to tell homebridge-mqttthing whether or not the accessory is online (optional).
 This is a Boolean value (see below) intended to be published as false by the MQTT Last Will and Testament (LWT) feature in order to notify homebridge-mqttthing that the accessory is offline.
 Accessories using this feature must also publish an online true status when available.